 Garden opening

-Furzey Gardens is only open to the public 11am – 4pm during the winter season.
+Furzey Gardens is open to the public seven days a week, 10am – 4pm and the tea rooms 10am – 4pm.
 Outside these times the gates to the gardens will be locked and there will be no public admission to the gardens unless by prior arrangement.

 There are paper maps available when you arrive at Furzey Gardens as well as a large map to view at the entrance.
 You can also download a map here to use on your visit.